dcbeergoddess/webdev_2020_coltsteele/58_APP_YELPCAMP_IMAGEUPLOAD/README.md

 - WORKING WITHOUT NEEDING `bs-custom-file-input` package.
 Bootstrap 5 fixed this issues --> going to roll with what I had for now

 ## A Word Of Warning!
+- MAIN PROBLEMS
+* Not limiting what we could upload for a single campground
+* Probably don't want someone to upload a hundred images for one campground
+- implement some limit on the server side for each campground and only store so many
+- could implement some client-side validation that look how many images are currently with the campground and how many you can add based on how many there are...
+Can't submit form until total unless there is less than ten
+- how large a file
+- if you end up with a lot of users you might need to start paying for cloud data storage, impose limits on users... etc.
+* NOT PRODUCTION READY IMAGE UPLOAD!!!

 ## Deleting Images Form